MerelyServices/Merely-Framework/README.md

 once modules have been enabled, you can list commands available to you using `m/help` in a discord channel the bot has access to.

 ## contributing
-work is being done towards making merely customisible, with custom prefixes and dynamic help menus. the ultimate goal is to make it possible for people to host their own customized discord bots using merely as a base, perhaps even being able to install more modules made by other people.

-feel free to fix any bugs or add new features to a fork, and send me a pull request, pretty standard github stuff.
+keeping the following design philosophy in mind, feel free to fix any bugs or add new features to a fork, and send me a pull request. you can also create modules independantly and keep them to yourself if you want.

+### design
+merely is a highly customizable and extensible discord bot. through the config file, people can create their own discord bots by enabling and disabling modules, changing the bot name and prefix. other developers can even write their own modules!

+### code structure
+modules need to be able to be entirely independant of each other and communicate to each other through the merelybot core module or globals. modules must inherit from the [discord.py ext.commands.Cog](https://discordpy.readthedocs.io/en/latest/ext/commands/api.html#cogs) class. effort should be made to avoid clashes with existing commands, preferably by using subcommands.

+### file structure
+modules are placed in the modules folder, from there, they will be added to the config and can be enabled.

 ## modules
 | module | description | added |